 Your logo acts as the face of your brand, making it instantly recognizable, while a consistent color scheme helps establish a strong, memorable identity.

+If you want to stand out from all the big name legal or financial firms out there, you need a visual brand identity.
 If you plan on printing business cards that match your website and email signature, you need a visual brand identity.

 Brand Messaging and Voice